Thomas Cook in advanced talks for additional 150 million pound capital | MarketScreener

 The Financial Times had first reported on the new capital injection on Friday.

-In July, Fosun and Thomas Cook began negotiating a 750 million pound rescue that would give the Chinese conglomerate control of the indebted British group's package-tour business.
+In July, Fosun and Thomas Cook began negotiating a 750 million pound ($903.45 million) rescue that would give the Chinese conglomerate control of the indebted British group's package-tour business.

 On Monday, Thomas Cook said it had made significant progress towards finalising the key terms of the recapitalisation with Fosun, lending banks and noteholders.